glasergl/LaTeX-Keycards/README.md

 1. Start learning

 ### Examples
 An example for the digital version is [here](example-digital-format.pdf).
-An example how the corresponding version to print, cut and learn with looks like can be seen here [here](example-to-print.pdf).
+An example how the corresponding version to print, cut and learn with looks like can be seen [here](example-to-print.pdf).